ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 accessible to endpoints, allows applications to use this information when adapting their send rate.

-Network elements are not limited to communicating information about rate limiting policies.
-Network elements in access networks could provide advice to endpoints that can help guide application use of network capacity, separate from any signals that are intended to influence congestion response.
+In access networks, the network elements -those networking entities along the path of appication traffic flows that have access to the IP packets- could provide advice to endpoints that can help guide application use of network capacity, separate from any signals that are intended to influence congestion response.
 Advice might also indicate temporarily increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
-This applies to increases or reductions that are expected to last at least one minute.
+Such changes are expected to persit for at least one minute.

 The Standard Communication with Network Elements (SCONE) protocol is negotiated by QUIC endpoints.
 This protocol provides a means for network